guardian/superyacht-googledoc-integrated-charts-vite/README.md

 * By using a Google sheet converted to JSON and synced to S3 (manually via [visuals/docs](https://visuals.gutools.co.uk/docs/)) or in the [admin](https://pollarama.herokuapp.com/)
 * By using a JSON file written directly to S3 from Python or Node.js.
 We have a Python library to help with this, which you can install like so: ```pip install yachtcharter```

+To do:

+Tidy up disparate css classes like 'notes', 'chartNotes', 'chartSans'